axelofwar/lane_detection/README.md

 The path planning and localization algorithms that I contributed to are proprietary to the UDM IGVC group, and thus are not included.

-The outdated_IP_code is written in tandem with Philip Renn and Dr. Mark Paulik
+The outdated_IP_code is written in tandem with Philip Renn and Dr. Mark Paulik.
+Other files are completely written by me and part of a vehicle upgrade (not all of which are mine to share).

 **FOR THOSE FAMILIAR WITH ROS**
 ```